 Recently, there has been growing interest in nonlinear signal models in which the unknown x does not necessarily lie in a subspace.
 In order to ensure recovery from the samples, some underlying structure is needed.
 A general model that captures many interesting cases is that in which x lies in a union of subspaces.
-In this setting, x resides in one of a set of given subspaces V_i , however, a priori it is not known in which one.
-A special case of this framework is the problem underlying the field of compressed sensing (CS), in which the goal is to recover a length-N vector \boldsymbol{x} from n < N linear measurements, where \boldsymbol{x} has no more than k nonzero elements in some basis [8], [9].
-Many algorithms have been proposed in the literature in order to recover \boldsymbol{x} in a stable and efficient manner [9]-[13].
-A variety of conditions have been developed to ensure that these methods recover x exactly.
-One of the main tools in this context is the restricted isometry property (RIP) [9], [14], [15].
-In particular, it can be shown that if the measurement matrix satisfies the RIP with an appropriate constant, then \boldsymbol{x} can be recovered by solving an l_1 minimization algorithm.
+In this setting, x resides in one of a set of given subspaces $\mathcal{V}i$ , however, a priori it is not known in which one.
+A special case of this framework is the problem underlying the field of compressed sensing (CS), in which the goal is to recover a length N vector $\mathbf{x}$ from n < N linear measurements, where $\mathbf{x}$ has no more than k non-zero elements in some basis [8], [9].
+Many algorithms have been proposed in the literature in order to recover $\mathbf{x}$ in a stable and efficient manner [9]-[12].
+A variety of conditions have been developed to ensure that these methods recover $\mathbf{x}$ exactly.
+One of the main tools in this context is the restricted isometry property (RIP) [9], [13], [14].
+In particular, it can be shown that if the measurement matrix satisfies the RIP then $\mathbf{x}$ can be recovered by solving an $\ell_1$ minimization algorithm.

-Another special case of a union of subspaces is the setting in which the unknown signal x = x(t) has a multiband structure, so that its Fourier transform consists of a limited number of bands at unknown locations [16], [17].
-By formulating this problem within the framework of CS, explicit sub-Nyquist sampling and reconstruction schemes were developed in [16], [17] that ensure perfect recovery at the minimal possible rate.
-This setup was recently generalized in [18], [19] to deal with sampling and reconstruction of signals that lie in a finite union of shift-invariant subspaces.
-By combining ideas from standard sampling theory with CS results [20], explicit low-rate sampling and recovery methods were developed for such signal sets.
-In [21], an extension was considered to a special case of an infinite union of shift-invariant subspaces.
-The infinite union is a result of the fact that each generator of the space has an unknown time delay.
-Another example of a union of subspaces is the set of finite rate of innovation signals [21]-[23], that are modeled as a weighted sum of shifts of a given generating function, where the shifts are unknown.
+Another special case of a union of subspaces is the setting in which the unknown signal x = x(t) has a multiband structure, so that its Fourier transform consists of a limited number of bands at unknown locations [15], [16].
+By formulating this problem within the framework of CS, explicit sub-Nyquist sampling and reconstruction schemes were developed in [15], [16] that ensure perfect-recovery at the minimal possible rate.
+This setup was recently generalized in [17], [18] to deal with sampling and reconstruction of signals that lie in a finite union of shiftinvariant subspaces.
+By combining ideas from standard sampling theory with CS results [19], explicit low-rate sampling and recovery methods were developed for such signal sets.
+Another example of a union of subspaces is the set of finite rate of innovation signals [20], [21], that are modelled as a weighted sum of shifts of a given generating function, where the shifts are unknown.

 In this paper, our goal is to develop a unified framework for efficient recovery of signals that lie in a structured union of subspaces.
-Our emphasis is on computationally efficient methods that are stable in the presence of noise and modeling errors.
-In contrast to our previous work [16]-[19], [21], here we consider unions of finite-dimensional subspaces.
-Specifically, we restrict our attention to the case in which x resides in a sum of k subspaces, chosen from a given set of m subspaces A_i , $1 \le j \le m$.
+Our emphasis is on computationally efficient methods that are stable in the presence of noise and modelling errors.
+In contrast to our previous work [15]-[18], here we consider unions of finite-dimensional subspaces.
+Specifically, we restrict our attention to the case in which x resides in a sum of k subspaces, chosen from a given set of m subspaces $A_j$ , $1 \le j \le m$ .
 However, which subspaces comprise the sum is unknown.
-This setting is a special case of the more general union model treated in [24], [25].
-Conditions under which unique and stable sampling are possible were developed in [24], [25].
+This setting is a special case of the more general union model considered in [22], [23].
+Conditions under which unique and stable sampling are possible were developed in [22], [23].
 However, no concrete algorithm was provided to recover such a signal from a given set of samples in a stable and efficient manner.
-Here, we propose a convex optimization algorithm that will often recover the true underlying x, and develop explicit conditions under which perfect recovery is guaranteed.
-Furthermore, we prove that our method is stable and robust in the sense that the reconstruction error is bounded in the presence of noise and mismodeling; namely, when x does not lie exactly in the union.
+Here we propose a convex optimization algorithm that will often recover the true underlying x, and develop explicit conditions under which perfect recovery is guaranteed.
+Furthermore, we prove that our method is stable and robust in the sense that the reconstruction error is bounded in the presence of noise and mismodelling, namely when x does not lie exactly in the union.
 Our results rely on a generalization of the RIP which fits the union setting we treat here.